Corn Silage Nutrient Management

 As corn growers continue to increase yields, nutrient removal rates also increase, making fertility management a key way to improve profitability each season.
 Weather extremes such as drought and excessive precipitation also can impact soil fertility levels, which makes regular monitoring key to understanding soil nutrient levels.
 As we proceed through the fall harvest, there are some things to keep in mind as you prepare for the 2016 crop.

 Soil testing informs efficient use of resources.
 Growers should have a database of several years’ worth of soil sample results for each field to inform fertilizer decisions.
-I recommend sampling at least every two to three years, at the same time of year and using the same methodology.
+Suggestions are for sampling at least every two to three years, at the same time of year and using the same methodology.
 Without this consistent testing, growers lack trend information that indicates if you are maintaining, depleting or building up a given nutrient.

 There is no substitute for muddy boots.
 In many cases, nutrient deficiencies are visible on the plants during the growing season so scouting efforts should include a close watch for signs of nutrient deficiency.
 Purple leaves may indicate a phosphorus (P) deficiency although some corn hybrids may purple early on, even when P levels are adequate.
 Yellowed leaf margins may indicate a shortage in potash and V-shaped yellowing down the midrib indicates a nitrogen shortage.
 Interveinal stripes or white banding on young leaves and shortened internodes are signs of possible zinc deficiency.
 These are just a few examples of nutrient deficiency symptoms growers should be on the lookout for while walking fields.